News

 Curriculum publisher moves

-Product launches, price changes, acquisitions, and controversies across Abeka, BJU Press, The Good and the Beautiful, Masterbooks, Classical Conversations, Sonlight, and the rest of the top 25 publishers.
+Product releases, price changes, acquisitions, and controversies across Abeka, BJU Press, The Good and the Beautiful, Masterbooks, Classical Conversations, Sonlight, and the rest of the top 25 publishers.

 Research & outcomes